Llewxamris/PEA-framework/md/maintenance.md

 features, only updating what already exists.

 ### Perfective
 Perfective maintenance improves upon the software.
-Adding changes to bussiness requirements given by the clients, or refactoring existing functionality to take advantage of new software/technologies.
+Adding changes to business requirements given by the clients, or refactoring existing functionality to take advantage of new software/technologies.
 Perfective maintenance is not fixing bugs or other issues.